candles and incense burning on window sill and green bouquet

 • Get plenty of sleep.
 A tired brain isn’t able to cope with stress.

 • When additional help is needed, see a counselor.
-A mental health professional helps you see your options for dealing with difficult situations.
-The professional guides you through the process of finding the best solution.
+A mental health professional can help you evaluate your options for dealing with difficult situations and guide you in finding the best solution.

 • Smell lavender.
 Lighting a lavender candle or a long soak in a lavender bubble bath promotes relief from stressors.
 Aromatherapy, especially the scent of lavender, is effective for easing a worried mind.
 Other calming scents include chamomile, rose, and citrus.